 The Board has overall responsibility for approving the strategy and risk appetite of the Company at least annually.
-The Board has delegated responsibility for overseeing the risk management framework to the Risk & Compliance Committee which meets quarterly to receive reports and management information from the Chief Risk Officer who is responsible for the risk function.
+The Board has delegated responsibility for overseeing the risk management framework to the Risk & Compliance Committee ("R&CC") which meets quarterly to receive reports and management information from the Chief Risk Officer who is responsible for the risk function.
+The R&CC is the primary forum for risk oversight and assists the SIIE Board in ensuring that the Company's risk management framework is effective, and that risk assumption and risk mitigation activities are consistent with that framework.